Kistler Vineyards

 How long will 2020 Kistler Les Noisetiers age?

 Kistler Chardonnays of this caliber typically age 8 to 12 years from a sound vintage.
+The 2020 has the acidity and density to match: peak drinking through 2030, with a graceful decline through 2034.

 Was 2020 a good year for Sonoma Chardonnay?